 Since the project began in late July 2020, our five team members have examined the data, analyzed the material, and interpreted the results.
 We have arrived at two sets of recommendations for consideration.
-The first special recommendation projects into the short-term future of FY22 and offers immediate guidance to arts and culture staff to prepare for what is predicted to be an austerity year.
-The second set of recommendations reflects longer-term actions the Commission can take to improve policy and practice and be in alignment with its stated equity goals.
+The first recommendation projects into the short-term future of FY22 and offers immediate guidance to the Commission to prepare for what is predicted to be an austerity year.
+The second set of recommendations reflect longer-term actions the Commission can take to improve policy and practice and be in alignment with its stated equity goals.